sbomify/github-action/README.md

 ### `OVERRIDE_SBOM_METADATA` (true/false)

 **Optional** Set this option when augmenting the SBOM to allow overwriting sbom metadata with metadata for your component.
-It is useful when when metadata in the SBOM and metadata for your component contain same items.
-By default metadata present in the SBOM takes precedence.
+It is useful when metadata in the SBOM and metadata for your component contain the same items.
+By default, metadata present in the SBOM takes precedence.
 If you want component metadata to overwrite SBOM metadata then set this to True.

 ### `OVERRIDE_NAME` (true/false)